 Digitising Communications Reduces Use of Paper and Generates Savings for Turner Construction Company and Owner on Cobb County Superior Courthouse Project

 These figures inspired the project team to move beyond digital submittals and find more ways to digitise communication, even at a time in which traditionally a significant amount of paper is generated.
-‘We were excited to be saving so much on paper costs, but we really want to push the limits even further to deliver an even greater benefit and cost savings to the Owner’, said Winston Williams Jr, Turner Construction Company Project Manager.
-‘Towards the end of a project, paper production increases as bulletins, defect lists, As-Builts and operations and maintenance manuals (O&M manuals) are generated’, said Williams.
+‘We were excited to be saving so much on paper costs, but we really want to push the limits even further to deliver an even greater benefit and cost savings to the Owner’, said Winston Williams Jr, Turner Construction Company project manager.
+‘Towards the end of a project, paper production increases as bulletins, defect lists, As-Builts and O&M Manuals are generated’, said Williams.
 ‘Our team relied on the knowledge we had gained on the first half of the project to find new ways to digitise these traditionally paper-intensive processes.’

 Number of Pages Saved

 - Total Paper Savings: 73%

 * Percentages calculated by comparing data from the Cobb County Superior Court project against data collected from a similarly sized and scoped project that used paper submittals.